-- (Webshop) The Subscriber can use the online revocation functions in the profile that issued the initial registration request. - (M-PKI) The Subscriber can use its M-PKI interface. - (Webshop) By using the provided revocation passphrase at the end of the registration process, the Subscriber can revoke the certificate. - The Subscriber can personally visit the RA offices and request the revocation of a certificate offline.
+- (Webshop) The Subscriber can use the online revocation functions in the profile that issued the initial registration request. - (M-PKI) The Subscriber can use its M-PKI interface. - (Webshop) By using the provided revocation passphrase at the end of the registration process, the Subscriber can revoke the certificate - The Subscriber can personally visit the RA offices and request the revocation of a certificate off line.
 The Subscriber must present either a valid passport or Swiss identity card. - The Subscriber can submit an offline revocation form and send it to the TSP.
 After checking the validity of the revocation request, the TSP revokes the certificate. - By submitting a revocation form which can also be signed electronically.
-See chapter 3.4 Identification and authentication for revocation request for details.
+See chapter 3.4 for details.
+In this case RAO check, validates and keeps all necessary records regarding the electronic signature.